Fed's Kaplan says he's vigilant but patient on U.S.-China tensions

-BROWNSVILLE, Texas (Reuters) - Dallas Federal Reserve Bank President Robert Kaplan on Monday said he is “extremely vigilant” on the escalating trade tensions between the United States and China, though it could take months before there is more clarity on how the talks are shaping up.
+BROWNSVILLE, Texas, May 13 (Reuters) - Dallas Federal Reserve Bank President Robert Kaplan on Monday said he is “extremely vigilant” on the escalating trade tensions between the United States and China, though it could take months before there is more clarity on how the talks are shaping up.

 “I think we’ll have to be patient in seeing how this is going to unfold over the next number of weeks and months,” Kaplan told reporters after a talk at the University of Texas Rio Grande Valley.